-This had 2 purposes : to impress his subjects and to inspire trust - as they always knew what he was up to.
+This had 2 purposes : to impress Louis XIV's subjects and to inspire trust - as they always knew what he was up to.

 The first person to see him would be the valet sleeping at the foot of his bed.

-Then a group of close courtiers and family would enter to see him wash, shave, and put his wig on.
+Then a group of close courtiers and family would come in to see him wash, shave, and put his wig on.

 Other courtiers would progressively be invited in.

-By the end of the ceremony more than 100 people were present.
+By the end, more than 100 people were present.

 The king would then go to mass, walking through the famous Hall of Mirrors, where hundreds of people would be waiting for him, hoping to catch his attention.

-He would return to his apartments to attend meetings with his ministers.
-He would often go out to hunt or walk.
+He would then return to his apartments to attend meetings with his ministers, before often going out for a hunt or a walk.

 3 evenings a week he would host parties for courtiers in the State apartments.